fiwippi/tanuki/README.md

 ```

 ## Changelog
+### [0.3] - 2021-07-28
+- Missing entries renamed to missing items
+- Fixed bug where tanuki overwrites series/entry metadata with incorrect ones
+- Tanuki now recognises missing series and entries as missing items
+- Restructured project structure
+  - Packages used by multiple main packages moved to the `/internal` directory
+  - Packages used specifically to the user in the `/pkg` directory

 ### [0.2] - 2021-07-23
 - Go routines speed up parsing series and adding them to the DB
 - Properties like user progress bundles into one API call so less calls are made